-- 7 Press (a) to start the activity timer. - 8 After you complete your activity, press (a), and select Save.
+7 Press START to start the activity timer.

+8 After you complete your activity, press STOP, and select Save.

 Personal Records

 When you complete an activity, the device displays any new personal records you achieved during that activity.
 Personal records include your fastest time over several typical race distances and longest run, ride, or swim.